 Minimum Liability Insurance Requirements in Washington

-- $25,000 of bodily injury or death of one person
+- $25,000 for bodily injury or death of one person

-- $50,000 of bodily injury or death of two or more people
+- $50,000 for bodily injury or death per accident

 High-Risk Auto Insurance Program in Washington